NYUAppSec/appsec_hw4/HW4_Instructions.md

 developers of this application did not include any https encryption in calls to the REST API that it is using in the backend.
 For this part of the application, please secure all communication with the REST API using HTTPS.
-This modification will require changes to the following files:
+This modification will require changes to at least the following files:

 1. SecondFragment.kt
 2. ThirdFragment.kt